Punktum-dk/epp-service-specification/README.md

 ### XSD Version History

 * 2.0
-  * EPP Service version 2.0.X
+  * EPP Service version 2.0.X, 2.1.X and 2.2.X
-  * Introduction of `requestedNsAdmin` for update host and create host
+  * Introduction of `dkhm:requestedNsAdmin` for update host and create host
   * Introduction of `dkhm:mobilephone` on update contact
   * Introduction of `dkhm:secondaryEmail` on update contact